-To give an idea of what the ferry looked like later on, in 1908 a Sunday World-Herald article said,
+To give an idea of what the Florence Ferry looked like later on, in 1908 a Sunday World-Herald article said,

 “the old ferry and wharf, on the drive out from Florence, is an interesting site to see… the ferryman is not slim nor young, though he is brown as a berry, pulls for the shore.
 The boat is fastened to a lofty line…”